lightninglabs/lightning-dev-site/tutorial/03-rpc-client.md

 ![logged in homepage](http://imgur.com/BGSunzy.png)

-Navigate to the sweet article and make a payment from the Alice node (you can use either the command line or the web GUI.
+Navigate to the sweet article and make a payment from the Alice node (you can use either the command line or the web GUI).
 Clicking "Complete" will prompt the webserver to check that the payment has been complete, and you can now enjoy reading through this sweet article.